berubel/pointsTransfer/README.md

   - Open interactive terminal on
     - `docker exec -it points-transfer /bin/bash`
-    - Install dotenv on the repo
-    - `dotenv-stripout install`
-      - To check if it's installed
-        - `dotenv-stripout status`
     - Create the database Migrations
       - `python .\manage.py makemigrations`
     - Run the Migrations